Merovex/verku/README.md

-Bookmaker
+Verku
 =========

-Bookmaker provides authors a free, ruby-based production toolchain for self-published paper and electronic books using the [LaTeX](http://www.latex-project.org/) document preparation system.
+Verku provides authors a free, ruby-based production toolchain for self-published paper and electronic books using the [LaTeX](http://www.latex-project.org/) document preparation system.
 The code base borrows heavily from [Kitabu](https://github.com/fnando/kitabu), while replacing [Prince](http://princexml.com) as the PDF generator (due to licensing issues).

-What Does Bookmaker Provide?
+What Does Verku Provide?
 ----------------------------

 * Write using Markdown